julijanna/machine-learning/projects/capstone/capstone_report.md

 ## I. Definition

 ### Project Overview
 Machine Learning can support diverse discplines and one of them is marketing.
 For example, according to research using machine learning models for customer classification results in higher conversion rates<sup>1</sup>, better potential customer identification<sup>2</sup> or can be used for quick sentiment classification <sup>3</sup>, which was previosuly done manually.
 One of the problems, marketing is facing every day, is predicting, who of the potential customers will buy a product.
 It helps in efficient allocation of ressources as well as getting to know the customer base.
 For companies with large numbers of customers with heterogenous characteristics, supervised machine learning can be used for predicting potential customer interest in buying a product.

-In this project, potential customers will be classified based on bank marketing dataset from UCI Machine Learning Repository. ([link](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)) The goal is to predict the variable "y", which explains if customer has subscribed a deposit or not, which is equivalent to: did he buy a product?
+In this project, potential customers will be classified based on bank marketing dataset from UCI Machine Learning Repository. ([link](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)) The goal is to predict the variable "y", which explains if customer has subscribed a deposit or not, which is equivalent to: did he buy a product or not.

 ### Problem Statement
 I will classify potential customers of a bank based on an information if they bought a product or not.
-The classifier after getting data from a potential customer should return a 1 or 0, 1 meaning customer will buy the product and 0 he/she will not buy.
+The classifier, after getting data from a potential customer, should return a 1 or 0, 1 meaning customer will buy the product and 0 he/she will not buy.
 Additionally, there will be probabilty returned of how likely it is, that customer will subscribe to the deposit.

 ### Metrics
-Main metric will be F-2 Score (derived from F-Beta score), but additionally it will be measured with accuracy, precision, recall and confusion matrix.
+Main metric will be F-2 Score (derived from F-Beta score), but additionally it will be measured with accuracy and confusion matrix.
 Ideally all of them should be higher than in the base model.

+Precision measures how many true prediction were made out all values predictied true (true positives and false positives).
+Recall measures how many true positives were out of all true values in dataset.
+F-Beta score combines both precision and recall in order to find the balance between them.
+Because this is marketing data, where we look for potential opportunities, identifying all potential customers is more improtant than making sure, that they are no false identifications.
+That is why I will use F-2 score, where beta = 2, what give more credit to recall than precision.

+Accuracy is the amount of correctly predicted values divided by all predictions and multiplied by 100.
+Accuracy is not the most useful measure for this problem.
+If the assumption in benchmark model is, that all contacted clients are willing to buy, the model would get a low accuracy (11%).
+But if the assumption would be, that none of called people would by a product, accuracy will be very high (89%).
+Where second predictions has a very high accuracy, it makes completely no sense, as we look for people who are willing to buy a product.
+First prediction makes more sense, but the number is very low and easy to improve.
+So if final model would have 15% accuracy it would be already 30% better thank benchmark but still bad.
+The problem is, that it is very hard to say where bad accuracy ends and good accuracy starts.

+Additionally, I will create confusion matrix in order to see how many false/true positives and negatives are predicted.

 ## II.
 Analysis

-_(approx. 2-4 pages)_
+This project will use Bank Marketing Dataset from Machine Learning Repository ([link](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)).
+This dataset represent marketing activities from a bank.

+The dataset contains of 20 input variables and out output variable.
+Variables' descriptions were taken from Machine Learning Repository Website, linked above.

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: